Rolls-Royce sees demand for a new mid-market jet

 He said the company was now making seven Trent XWB 84K engines a week and aimed to reach 10 engines a week in the first quarter of 2018.

-But Rolls-Royce is still behind on the Trent 7000 program for the A330neo, with a current three-four month delay.
+But Rolls-Royce is still behind on the Trent 7000 programme for the A330neo, with a current three-four month delay.

 "We are in a phase where we can catch up some of the delay, to reach a reasonable delay of two-three months compared with what we initially expected," he said.